ddev/ddev.com/src/content/blog/scripts-powered-by-ddev.md

 The feedback was mostly positive, and feedback helped to push along lsm's development to support more and more shops and features.
 There have been 26 releases and almost 400 commits after a year and a half of internal development.

 I consider it a success, and I wanted to share it with you.
-And this success was due to DDEV's flexibility and design, because is not only a tool that you can use by your own, but it can also be the core of a more sophisticated tool widely used within your organization.
+And this success was due to DDEV's flexibility and design, because it is not only a tool that you can use by your own, but it can also be the core of a more sophisticated tool widely used within your organization.

+While lsm has been instrumental in our success, it's important to note that this tool is not publicly available and there are no plans to release it at this time.

 ## In conclusion

-Introducing DDEV to an establishd team can be challenging.
+Introducing DDEV to an established team can be challenging.
 Some team members may see DDEV as a complex tool to use, with many options and features.
 Some even may feel lazy about having to learn a new tool, or convinced that the way things are is good enough.
 Focusing on simplifying the user experience and automating the most common operations can be a game changer and can even change the minds of most senior developers in the team.
 DDEV's command line interface is flexible enough to allow more focused tools to be built on top of it.
 It worked for my team, and it can work for your team too.